Divine-Star-Software/DivineStarLibs/divinestar/uncsi/README.md

 ---

-URI (Universal Renderer Interface) is Library for abstracting away different rendering libraries.
+UNCSI (Universal Node Component System Interface) is a library for the base of any ECS/NCS system.